REGISTRATION NOW OPEN FOR 2026

 • What is a ceiling effect and how do I know when I've hit it ?

-Multidisciplinary knowledge in specialty MSK practice is essential.
+Multidisciplinary knowledge and support in specialty MSK practice is essential.

-This includes understanding radiology, sports medicine, physiatry and neurology options - covering diagnostic tests, treatment pathways and typical outcomes.
+This includes understanding the uses and limitations of radiology, sports medicine, physiatry and neurology options.

 • How should I refer for injection therapy ?